Using cannabis for pain, anxiety or depression ‘could increase paranoia risk’

 People who start smoking cannabis to combat pain, anxiety or depression are at a greater risk of developing paranoia compared to those who start using it for “fun”, according to the largest study of its kind.

-Experts warned that people who start smoking cannabis to combat pain, anxiety or depression are also consuming more THC, the psychoactive component of cannabis.
+Experts warned these users are also consuming more THC, the psychoactive component of cannabis.

 It comes as separate analysis linked childhood trauma to higher levels of paranoia among cannabis users.